 Mechanical Failures - All sources of water require mechanical equipment to bring water to the public.
 Mechanical failures may cause water service shutdowns until repairs are made.
 To reduce the occurrence of failures, SJW routinely inspects above-grade facilities at all stations.
-In addition, SJW has created and implemented infrastructure replacement programs for all wells, pumps, and pipelines.
-To reduce the impact of mechanical failures, SJW's maintenance department is staffed 24-hours, seven-days a week to respond to and repair any water related emergency.
+In addition, SJW has developed comprehensive asset management plans to determine risks associated with all major asset types (wells, pumps, tanks, pipelines, line valves, control valves, electrical equipment, and emergency generators) in the distribution system through probability of failure and consequence of failure evaluations.
+These asset management plans establish effective capital investment and operations and maintenance strategies.

 Groundwater Supply Reliability - Groundwater supplies are often a reliable supply during normal and short-term drought conditions because they are local and their large storage retains available supply when surface flows become limited.
 However, groundwater supply availability does become threatened when overdraft occurs and when recharge and inflow decrease.

 Some threats to groundwater supply reliability include:

 - Overdraft Under extended supply pressures, groundwater basins can enter overdraft conditions, which can have a series of consequences including subsidence. - Climate Change Climate change could increase the potential for overdraft by increasing demand, reducing other sources of supply, and reducing natural recharge and inflows from surface water and precipitation.
 Climate change is having a profound impact on California water resources, as evidenced by changes in snowpack, sea level, and river flows.
 These changes are expected to continue in the future and more precipitation will likely fall as rain instead of snow.
-This potential change in weather patterns will exacerbate flood risks and add additional challenges for water supply reliability.

-• Regional Growth - Population growth could increase demands on groundwater supplies, potentially creating risk of overdraft.
+This potential change in weather patterns will exacerbate flood risks and add additional challenges for water supply reliability. - Regional Growth Population growth could increase demands on groundwater supplies, potentially creating risk of overdraft.
 Regional growth could also increase the amount of contaminants entering groundwater basins as a result of increased urban runoff or other activities.
 Growth can also impact recharge areas by expanding impervious surfaces into areas that would otherwise represent entry points for surface water recharging local aquifers.